Best Vegetables for Small Spaces

 It is, I grant you, rather hard to do the first time on your own.
 What did I do?
 I got help from several books, but also especially from my boyfriend.
 He’s a farmer and was able to advise me on the ideal amount of vegetables to grow for 2 to 4 people.
 For example, for broad beans, which we consume abundantly in my part of the world, I transplanted more than 90 plants in March.

-But those numbers remain only estimates.
-Although this is an important step, in practice, the situation will obviously vary.
-There may be crop failures, animal predation, mistakes, etc. It’s for this reason that achieving self-sufficiency in vegetable production can take several years.
 Consider the first year to be a “test year”: compare how well you succeeded in relation to your estimates, what things you need to rethink, where you made mistakes, and in which cases there was a lack of vegetables or, on the contrary, an overabundance.

 Here are examples of estimations of a few common vegetables to get you started.
 The numbers suggested are for 2 to 4 people.
 That might help you.